Amazon’s hidden ‘outlet’ section has massive kitchen deals for Prime Day

 Best Amazon Outlet kitchen gadget deals

 The Amazon Outlet is packed with tools and accessories that make life just a little bit easier in the kitchen.
-All these gadgets are meant to help you save time and effort as you prep, cook and bake — and they’re all at incredible prices.
+All these gadgets are meant to help you save time and effort as you prep, cook and bake — and most are at incredible prices.

 - PrepWorks by Progressive Dishwasher Safe 16-Slice Thin Apple Slicer and Corer